itkg/log/README.md

 Log management library
 ======================

-This library is implements PSR-3
+This library is PSR-3 compatible

 * Loggers
 TODO